 The committee may request any documentation necessary from the student and/or the instructor.
 The committee will interview the student and may wish to interview the instructor.
-Based on the findings from the information and the interview, the committee will make a formal recommendation to the Vice President of Instruction.
+Based on the findings from the information and the interview, the committee will make a formal recommendation to the respective dean.

-The Instructional Dean's Office may accept the recommendation, request further information, or reject the committee's recommendation.
-In all cases, the Instructional Dean's Office will inform the student in writing of the findings.
+The respective dean's office may accept the recommendation, request further information, or reject the committee's recommendation.
+In all cases, the respective dean's office will inform the student in writing of the findings.